π¨ Important - This feature is currently in closed beta in the UK and will be available in open beta for AU & NZ practices from September 17th 2025.

 Recommended models:

-Available from Amazon UK, Currys Business, Gear4Music, Andertons and others
+π Available from Amazon, Currys Business, Gear4Music, Andertons, JB HIFI and other retailers

 Best for: Busy surgeries with background noise